 - e) Degree-Students are eligible for the degree of Juris Doctor (J.D.) when they have completed a minimum of 84 semester units in accordance with the prescribed curriculum and maintained a cumulative grade point average of 2.00 or better throughout their study at the law school. - f) Honor System-All examinations given at Cal Northern School of Law shall be conducted under the Honor System.
 The Honor System is hereby defined as follows: - (1) Each student participating in any mid-term, final, or other examination given by any of the instructors at the law school shall be on his or her honor not to bring outlines, notes, or other materials into the examination room during the time in which the student takes the examination. - (2) No student shall protect other students seeking assistance, either oral or written, during the examination. - g) Ethical Standards & Disciplinary Procedures-Standards have been developed which define expectations Cal Northern School of Law has of its students; other policies have been implemented which address student rights and the procedures students may use to exercise those rights.
-See the following policies and procedures:

-(1) Student Handbook 2023-2024

-- (2) Academic Integrity Policy Statement 2021-2022 - (3) Virtual Classroom Policy and Expectations a) One certified copy of a transcript from all colleges previously attended must be submitted to Cal Northern.
+See the following policies and procedures: - (1) Student Handbook 2023-2024 - (2) Academic Integrity Policy Statement 2021-2022 - (3) Virtual Classroom Policy and Expectations a) One certified copy of a transcript from all colleges previously attended must be submitted to Cal Northern.
 The transcript must be sent directly from the issuing institution.
 For applicants with attendance at foreign universities, in lieu of a transcript, the applicant must submit a detailed transcript evaluation from a recognized evaluation agency.
 Official transcripts (or credentials evaluations) must be submitted within 45 days of the first day of the term for which the student was admitted.
-If a student is unable to provide official transcripts (or credentials evaluations), within 45 days of the first day of the student was admitted, an exception may be granted.
-The student must provide one of the following within the first 45 days:
+If a student is unable to provide official transcripts (or credentials evaluations), within 45 days of the first day of the term for which the student was